 <CF file shortcuts>

-If there are any items listed with a shortcuts is selected it will run the indicated CF file automatically to that robot.
+If there are any items listed with a shortcuts.
+When a shortcut is selected it will run the indicated CF file automatically to that robot.
 To add shortcuts to this list, use the Manage choice shown below.